HIPAA Compliance Guide for Google Workspace Administrators

 Users need to be made aware of the following:

-The Google Workspace administrator will play an integral part in making sure the Google Workspace Google Drive configuration is sufficient to protect HIPAA PHI.
-There are two main components of making sure from a technical perspective that HIPAA PHI is protected appropriately.
+The Google Workspace administrator plays an integral part in making sure the Google Drive configuration is sufficient to protect PHI.
+There are two main technical configuration aspects of making sure that PHI is protected appropriately.
 This includes configuring visibility and permissions appropriately.

 Configuration settings for Google Workspace